-Welcome to Upper Broughton Neighbourhood Draft (Plan Pre-Submission) site and documentation.
+Welcome to Upper Broughton Neighbourhood Draft Plan site & Documentation.

 A Neighbourhood Plan sets local planning policies which say how future development should be considered.
 When approved, it will be used by Rushcliffe Borough Council to help decide future planning applications.
 It is prepared by and for you, the people and businesses of the parish.

 Where are we up to in the process?

 You will remember that a draft Neighbourhood Plan was prepared earlier in the year and made available over the summer for comments from anybody : not only villagers but also public bodies such as councils, heritage and environmental agencies, and of course property developers.